 The introduction of the hospital scrubs was the beginning of the new modern medical attire.
 This outfit is popularly known as scrubs.

-Modern-day scrub tops V-neck and short-sleeved.
+Modern-day scrub tops are V-neck and short-sleeved.
 The pants usually have a drawstring.
 Scrubs can include warm-up jackets along with knitting cuffs and long sleeves.

 Surgical scrubs are either green or blue in color.
 Nonsurgical scrubs are worn outside the operating area.

 Thankfully, modern scrubs provide greater comfort and mobility.

 But why do nurses wear scrubs in public sometimes?
 That’s coming up next.